pyvista/pyvista-tutorial/README.md

 PyVista exposes a Pythonic API to the [Visualization Toolkit (VTK)](http://www.vtk.org) to provide tooling that is immediately usable without any prior knowledge of VTK and is being built as the 3D equivalent of [Matplotlib](https://matplotlib.org/), with plugins to [Jupyter](https://jupyter.org/) to enable visualization of 3D data using both server- and client-side rendering.

 We will provide a hands-on tutorial accessible to anyone with internet access and a computer via many of PyVista's existing [example Jupyter notebooks](https://docs.pyvista.org/examples/index.html) and new material through a comprehensive overview highlighting popular 3D visualization use cases.

-Our tutorial will demonstrate PyVista's latest capabilities and bring a wide range of users to the forefront of 3D visualization in Python.

 ## Keywords